5-Ingredient Instant Pot Mac and Cheese

 When all you need is five basic ingredients to make instant pot mac and cheese at home, guaranteed you can get into a lot of trouble.

-Trouble like, I’ve got all the ingredients on hand, and all I need to do is toss it all into the instant pot, and there comes a perfect side dish for dinner.
-But also, a complete meal for the little ones in your life.
-Can you tell I’m envious that they live off a cheese and pasta diet and make the rest of us so envious of their ways.
+Trouble like, I’ve got all the ingredients on hand!
+All I need to do is toss it all into the instant pot, and there comes a perfect side dish for dinner.
+It’s a complete meal for the little ones in your life.
+Can you tell I’m envious that they live off a cheese and pasta diet?

-So this year, I wanted to do my take on instant pot Mac and cheese, and to my pleasant surprise, I actually like instant pot Mac and cheese better than when it’s made on the stove top or the oven version just isn’t as good!
+So this year, I wanted to do my take on instant pot Mac and cheese.
+To my pleasant surprise, I actually like instant pot Mac and cheese better.
+The stovetop or the oven version just isn’t as good!

 So didn’t see that coming!